Whoaa512/starred/README.md

 ## C# #

 - [wolfgarbe/SymSpell](https://github.com/wolfgarbe/SymSpell) - SymSpell: 1 million times faster spelling correction & fuzzy search through Symmetric Delete spelling correction algorithm
 - [coding-horror/basic-computer-games](https://github.com/coding-horror/basic-computer-games) - An updated version of the classic "Basic Computer Games" book, with well-written examples in a variety of common MEMORY SAFE, SCRIPTING programming languages.
-See https://coding-horror.github.io/basic-computer-games/
+See https://coding-horror.github.io/basic
 - [Tyrrrz/YoutubeDownloader](https://github.com/Tyrrrz/YoutubeDownloader) - Downloads videos and playlists from YouTube
 - [deislabs/hippo](https://github.com/deislabs/hippo) - The WebAssembly Platform
 - [recrudesce/lightmap](https://github.com/recrudesce/lightmap) - Takes a BeatSaber .json song file and creates lighting events.
 - [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
-Ideal for scanning components before use or detecting feature level changes.
+Ide
 - [SapphireDb/SapphireDb](https://github.com/SapphireDb/SapphireDb) - SapphireDb Server, a self-hosted, easy to use realtime database for Asp.Net Core and EF Core
 - [MaximeGammaitoni/Gambador](https://github.com/MaximeGammaitoni/Gambador) -
 - [reactiveui/ReactiveUI](https://github.com/reactiveui/ReactiveUI) - An advanced, composable, functional reactive model-view-viewmodel framework for all .NET platforms that is inspired by functional reactive programming.
-ReactiveUI allows you to  abstract mutable state away from your user interfaces, express the idea around a feature in one readable place and improve the testability of your application.
+ReactiveUI allows you to  abstract mutable state
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [pugwonk/gif2xlsx](https://github.com/pugwonk/gif2xlsx) - Convert GIFs to XLSX format
 - [TheBerkin/rant3](https://github.com/TheBerkin/rant3) - (Obsolete) Archive of Rant 3.x.
 - [Cairath/ONI-Mods](https://github.com/Cairath/ONI-Mods) - Mods for Oxygen Not Included
 - [javisar/ONI-Modloader](https://github.com/javisar/ONI-Modloader) - A modloader for Oxygen Not Included
 - [EventStore/EventStore](https://github.com/EventStore/EventStore) - The stream database optimised for event sourcing
 - [Monnoroch/ColorHighlighter](https://github.com/Monnoroch/ColorHighlighter) - ColorHighlighter - is a plugin for the Sublime text 2 and 3, which underlays selected hexadecimal colorcodes (like "#FFFFFF", "rgb(255,255,255)", "white", etc.) with their real color.
-Also, plugin adds color picker to easily modify colors.
-Documentation: https://monnoroch.github.io/ColorHighlighter.
+Also, plugin add
 - [imgbot/Imgbot](https://github.com/imgbot/Imgbot) - An Azure Function solution to crawl through all of your image files in GitHub and losslessly compress them.
 This will make the file size go down, but leave the dimensions and quality untouched.
-Once it's done, ImgBot will open a pull request for you to review and merge. help@imgbot.net
+Once i
 - [microsoft/FASTER](https://github.com/microsoft/FASTER) - Fast persistent recoverable log and key-value store + cache, in C# and C++.
 - [CosmosOS/Cosmos](https://github.com/CosmosOS/Cosmos) - Cosmos is an operating system "construction kit".
 Build your own OS using managed languages such as C#, VB.NET, and more!
 - [NeutroniumCore/Neutronium](https://github.com/NeutroniumCore/Neutronium) - 🚀 Build .NET desktop applications using HTML, CSS and javascript.